-The color of LED holiday lights is more brilliant and of a better quality than with incandescent.
+The color produced by LED holiday lights is more brilliant, brighter, and truer than incandescent (and there are more color choices).
 A red LED light is a true red light with a red bulb cover.
 An incandescent red light is a white light with a painted bulb cover.
-LED lights retain their brilliance and color.
-With incandescent lights, the paint can chip or fade and the color varies.
+LED lights retain their brilliance and color, even after years of use.
+While the color of the incandescent lights, will chip or fade, usually within the first year of use.

 Making the Switch

 Maybe the decision to switch to LED has been made.
-For townships, municipalities, and businesses or individuals with larger holiday light displays there’s one more consideration—Premium Grade LEDs vs. Commercial.
+For townships, municipalities, and businesses or individuals with larger holiday light displays there’s one more consideration—Premium Grade LEDs vs. Commercial Grade LEDs.

 Premium Grade LEDs vs. Commercial Grade LEDs